santiagosayshey/OMesh/README.md

 ## Backdoors

 This version of the code **resolves the 4 intentional vulnerabilities included in the week 9 submission**.
-Please review the `/backdoors` folder for a comprehensive overview and proof of exploitation.
-They are best viewed on GitHub or some other markdown viewer.
+Please review the `/backdoors` folder for a comprehensive overview and proof of exploitation included as PDFs for each backdoor.

 ## Outgoing Peer Reviews